Supersymmetric Kundt four manifolds and their spinorial evolution flows: Introduction

 \subsection{Acknowledgements}

-We would like to thank Bernardo Araneda, Diego Conti, Antonio F. Costa and Romeo Segnan Dalmasso for useful discussions, Calin Lazaroiu for reading a preliminary version of the draft and proposing several improvements and Patrick Messeen for various insightful remarks and pointers.
-The work of \'A.M. was funded by the Spanish FPU Grant No. FPU17/04964. \'A.M. received additional support from the MCIU/AEI/FEDER UE grant PGC2018-095205-B-I00 and the Centro de Excelencia Severo Ochoa Program grant CEX2020-001007-S. CSS's research was funded by the Mar\'ia Zambrano Excellency Program 468806966 of the Kingdom of Spain.
+We would like to thank Bernardo Araneda, Diego Conti, Antonio F. Costa and Romeo Segnan Dalmasso for useful discussions, Calin Lazaroiu for reading a preliminary version of the draft and proposing several improvements and Patrick Meessen for various insightful remarks and pointers.
+The work of \'A.M. was funded by the Spanish FPU Grant No. FPU17/04964 and by the Istituto Nazionale di Fisica Nucleare (INFN), through the INFN Call No. 23590. \'A.M. also received additional support from the MCIU/AEI/FEDER UE grant PID2021-125700NB-C21.
+CSS's research was funded by the Mar\'ia Zambrano Excellency Program 468806966 of the Kingdom of Spain.